 What is Ozone pollution?

-Ozone pollution is the depletion of Ozone layers by the use of CFCs and other such dangerous gaseous compounds directly and indirectly by us.
+Ozone pollution refers to the depletion of Ozone layers by the use of CFCs and other dangerous gaseous compounds, both directly and indirectly.

 What is an Antarctic Hole?

-The “Ozone Hole” means the massive and fast decline in a large number of ozone molecules, but of course, still, a big part is left.
-The Antarctic “Ozone Hole” happens from September to November.
+The ‘Ozone Hole’ refers to the rapid depletion of ozone molecules, though a mammoth part still remains.
+The Antarctic ‘Ozone Hole’ occurs annually between September and November.
 It became alarming when ozone concentrations over Halley Bay, Antarctica, had declined 40% from levels during the 1960s.
-Scientists have noticed terrible depletion since the late 1970s.
+Scientists have noticed significant depletion since the late 1970s.
 UNEP has assessed the impacts of ozone depletion on human health, animals, plants, microorganisms, materials, and air quality.

 Effects on Human and Animal Health

 UV-B radiation has a profound impact on human health with potential risks of eye diseases, skin cancer, and infectious diseases.
-UV radiation has a tremendously adverse effect on the eye cornea and lens.
-Its adverse impact on the immune system causes several infectious diseases and develops nonmelanoma skin cancer (NMSC).
+UV radiation has a severely adverse effect on the eye cornea and lens.
+Its negative impact on the immune system increases the risk of infectious diseases and development of Non-Melanoma Skin Cancer (NMSC).

 Effects on Terrestrial Plants and Aquatic Ecosystems

 UV-B radiation affects the plants’ developmental process.
-UV-B hampers the early development stages of fish, shrimp, crab, amphibians, and other animals and their generative ability and harms larval growth.
+UV-B hampers the early developmental stages of fish, shrimp, crab, amphibians, and other animals and their reproductive abilities, harming larval growth.

 Effects on Bio-Geo-Chemical Cycles